-Engine 26 was Everybody Grows’ first garden site and continues to be our largest space, containing twelve raised bed gardens!
+Engine 26 was Everybody Grows’ first garden site and continues to be our largest space, containing ten raised garden beds!
 At E26, we host school groups and organizations in order for them to learn about urban growing.
 Growing a significant variety of veggies, the produce is primarily used by the firefighters and emergency personnel who live and work out of this busy station.
 There is also a productive three-bin compost system on site.

 Our History with E26

 We have built relationships with the firefighters here, and have had several dinners and community events together every season.